Marc-Gee/seedsigner/README.md

 gpg:          There is no indication that the signature belongs to the owner.
 Primary key fingerprint: 4673 9B74 B56A D88F 14B0  882E C7EF 7090 0726 0119
 ```
 You can safely ignore this warning.
-It is essentially telling you to check keybase.io, and you have completed that step alredy.
+It is essentially telling you to check who actually owns that key, and you have completed that step already (on keybase.io).

 ### Verifying the Software: Confirm that your zip file was not intercepted or damaged in transit